erikkn/klaabu/README.md

 Klaabu is an IP network documenting tool, usually referred to as an IPAM (IP Address Management) tool, with a very strong focus on simplicity, convenience, and operating in Cloud-Native environments.

-## Preface

-A big THANKS to **Taras Burko**, for mentoring me, and for all your time & effort in writing this program with me.

-A big THANKS to **Taavi Tuisk** for mentoring & helping me these past years.

 ## Why invent something new?

 There are a ton of different IPAM tools available out there, but with Klaabu you don’t have to <i>host</i> and <i>maintain</i> yet another tool.
 NetBox, for instance, is a great tool, but in case NetBox is your source-of-truth, you will need to have some sort of an SLA, strong observability, DR plan, and more.